 Coronavirus Disease 2019 ("COVID-19") is a highly contagious respiratory disease caused by a particular strain of coronavirus that has recently spread to many parts of the world, including the State and elsewhere in the U.S. On March 11, 2020, COVID-19 was declared a pandemic by the World Health Organization.
 To slow the spread of COVID-19 in the U.S., the federal government and state and local governments, including the State government, as well as many private entities, have imposed numerous restrictions on gatherings, assemblies and other interpersonal contact, non-essential travel and various other commercial, social and cultural activities (collectively, "Responsive Measures").
-On March 10, 2020, a State public health emergency was declared and a series of State public health orders were subsequently issued that prohibited all mass gatherings, instructed State residents to stay at home except for outings absolutely necessary for health, safety and welfare, and closed all non-essential business, non-profit, and governmental activities.
-Beginning May 16, 2020, the State government began to relax certain restrictions imposed by Responsive Measures as part of a phased plan for a gradual reopening of businesses and resumption of public activity in the State based on certain "gating criteria," including but not limited to a generally decreasing COVID-19 transmission rate.
-As of June 12, 2020, on the condition that masks are worn by individuals in all public places and that other "COVID-Safe Practices" outlined by the State government are followed, hotels, restaurants and breweries (indoor and outdoor seating), and gyms were permitted to operate at 50% of their maximum fire code occupancy, houses of worship, retailers (including indoor shopping malls) and other non-essential businesses, including hair and nail salons, barber shops, tattoo parlors and massage services (except for recreational facilities, which must remain closed) were permitted to operate at 25% of their maximum fire code occupancy, and certain outdoor recreational activities were permitted to resume.
+The Acting Cabinet Secretary of the State's Department of Health (the "Department of Health") issued an amended Public Health Order on January 29, 2021, effective January 29, 2021 through March 5, 2021 (the "January 29th Order") recommending that all New Mexicans stay in their homes for all but the most essential activities and services.
+Under the January 29th Order, the State is operating under a tiered "Red to Green" county-by-county COVID-19 risk system which mandates public health restrictions on places of business and day-to-day activities in an effort to blunt the spread of COVID-19 all across the State.